 MRI provides the most comprehensive assessment, detecting bone marrow edema at entheses, tenosynovitis, joint inflammation, and early erosions before they become visible on X-rays.
 MRI is particularly valuable for differentiating PsA enthesitis from mechanical enthesopathy and for monitoring treatment response.

-At Balance Foot & Ankle, Dr. Tom Biernacki recognizes the distinctive foot patterns of psoriatic arthritis and facilitates appropriate rheumatology referral for patients with suspected PsA.
+At Balance Foot & Ankle, Dr. Tom Biernacki recognizes the distinctive foot patterns of psoriatic arthritis and supports appropriate rheumatology referral for patients with suspected PsA.
 Comprehensive foot evaluation combined with imaging ensures accurate diagnosis and coordinated multidisciplinary care.

 Treatment: Podiatric and Rheumatologic Coordination